 Licensed Professional Counselor (LPC) in Pennsylvania

-- 3.00 in baccalaureate degree* verified with official transcripts from an accredited institution
+- 3.00 GPA in baccalaureate degree* verified with official transcripts from an accredited institution

-- Three professional letters of recommendation (see handbook)
+- Three letters of recommendation on professional letterhead (see CED handbook)

 - One-page resume of work and education